dh-trier/topicmodeling/HOWTO.md

 ## Requirements

 You will need a computer on which you can install and run Python.
 Most modern laptops running a reasonably recent version of Windows, Mac OS or Linux (e.g. Ubuntu 18.04) should be just fine, but smaller devices like tablets running Android or iOS won't be enough.

 Please install the following:

-* Thonny, version 3.1.2 or higher.
-Download: https://thonny.org/.
-Help: https://github.com/thonny/thonny/wiki
-* Python 3: Thonny comes with Python 3.7 bundled into it, so there is normally no need to install Python separately.
+* Python 3: Please use Python 3.6 or higher.
+The scripts will not work with Python 2.
+* Python3 pip for installation of further libraries.
+* A Python IDE of your choice, for example Thonny, Gedit, Spyder or PyCharm.
-* Using Thonny (Menu: "Tools" > "Manage Packages"), install some additional libraries in their most recent version (with their respective dependencies):
+* Some additional libraries in their most recent version (with their respective dependencies):
     * "numpy", see also: https://www.numpy.org/
     * "pandas", see also: https://pandas.pydata.org/
     * "nltk", see also: https://www.nltk.org/